chernolabs/scX/README.md

 In the "Visual Tools" section, different plots can be obtained to explore in more depth different aspects of the single-cell experiment data, such as how the expression of a given set of genes varies at different levels of a feature or to recognise a set of cells of interest within an embedding.

-<details><summary> ... </summary><blockquote>
+<details><summary> <h5> View more </h5> </summary><blockquote>

 ### Violin by Partition

-By selecting a set of genes of interest, a set of ViolinPlots can be obtained for each gene showing its expression at different levels of a feature.
-These plots can be divided according to the levels of another categorical feature.
+By selecting or uploading a set of genes of interest, a set of Violin plots can be obtained and download in .pdf format, allowing to facet the plots by differents categorical co-variables.

 <img src="/images/violins.gif" width="100%" />